Dutchess County, New York: Elections

-The composition of the County Legislature is 15 Republicans and 10 Democrats for the 2024–2025 term.
+The composition of the County Legislature is 15 Democrats and 10 Republicans for the 2026-2027 term.
 County elections occur in odd-numbered years.

 Historically, Dutchess County, like most of the lower Hudson, was classic "Yankee Republican" territory.
 Between 1884 and 2004, the Republican presidential candidate carried Dutchess County in 28 out of 30 elections (1964 and 1996 being exceptions).
-Even Hyde Park resident Franklin D. Roosevelt failed to carry the county during his four campaigns.
+Even Franklin D. Roosevelt from Hyde Park failed to carry the county during his four campaigns.

 The Republican edge narrowed significantly in the 1990s, with George H. W. Bush going from 61 percent of the county's vote in 1988 to only 40.5 percent in 1992, although that likely was affected by the presence of Ross Perot on the ballot as a third-party candidate.
 In 2008, Barack Obama became only the third Democrat to carry the county since 1884, and the first to win a majority since Lyndon Johnson in 1964.
 It has gone for the Democratic candidate in five consecutive elections (2008, 2012, 2016, 2020, and 2024), though never by a margin of more than 10%.

 Dutchess County is split between two congressional districts.
 The most southern portion is in the 17th district, represented by Republican Mike Lawler.
 The rest of the county is in the 18th district, represented by Democrat Pat Ryan.
 These are considered "swing" districts nationally, with Cook Partisan Voting Index ratings of D +1 and D +2, respectively, as of 2025.